-Our goal is to develop a resource that not only provides socio-economic uplift to our traditional owners, but that also provides Western Australia with a supply of low-cost and reliable natural gas.
+Our primary goal remains to develop a Valhalla resource that not only provides socio-economic uplift to our traditional owners, but that also provides Western Australia with a supply of low-cost and reliable natural gas.
+The Fitzroy Crossing area and the area in and around the Valhalla Project experienced catastrophic flooding in early January 2023 emphasising once again the need to develop the area thereby providing the resilient traditional owners access to additional and necessary resources.